Bright sunlight dances

 Is it an odd assumption that climate change does not destroy nature, but radically changes the conditions to which nature is slowly adapting?

-Coral reefs are an important ecosystem for underwater life, protect coastal areas by reducing the force of waves striking the shore, are the source of nitrogen and other essential nutrients for marine food chains, and assist in carbon and nitrogen fixation.
+Coral reefs are an important ecosystem for underwater life.
+They protect coastal areas by reducing the force of waves striking the shore, are the source of nitrogen and other essential nutrients for marine food chains, and assist in carbon and nitrogen fixation.

 Threats

-Coral reefs are threatened by increased ocean temperatures and changing ocean chemistry.
+Increased ocean temperatures and changing ocean chemistry are huge threats to the coral reefs.
 These threats are caused by warmer atmospheric temperatures and increasing levels of carbon dioxide in seawater.
-Besides that, pollution, overfishing, destructive fishing practices using dynamite or cyanide, collecting live corals for the aquarium market and mining coral for building materials are some of the many ways that humanity damage reefs all around the world every day.
+Besides that, in many ways that humanity damage reefs all around the world every day.
+For example through pollution, overfishing, destructive fishing practices using dynamite or cyanide...
+But also collecting live corals for the aquarium market and mining coral for building materials are some of the threats.

-More and more climate scientists agree that the average global temperature increase will be towards 3 degrees Celsius.
-One and a half degrees is no longer feasible, especially with all those new plans for oil and gas extraction with 'energy independence' as a lame excuse.
+The average global temperature increase will be towards 3 degrees Celsius, so do more and more climate scientists agree.
+One and a half degrees is no longer feasible.
+Especially with all those new plans for oil and gas extraction with 'energy independence' as a false excuse.
 Where we should drastically reduce the use of fossil fuels, an increase is to be expected in the next 5-10 years.

 Many people seem to think that natural laws do not apply to them and their cleverness will solve all the problems.
 And so the still-increasing bill of our greed and stubbornness is passed on further and further to future generations.